seifrajhi/awesome-cilium/README.md

 - [Introduction to Cilium](https://www.youtube.com/watch?v=80OYrzS1dCA): A livestream covering all things related to eBPF and Cilium presented by Isovalent's Thomas Graf & Liz Rice.

-- [Cilium CNI](https://medium.com/itnext/cilium-cni-a-comprehensive-deep-dive-guide-for-networking-and-security-enthusiasts-588afbf72d5c): A Comprehensive Deep Dive Guide for Networking and Security Enthusiasts!
+- [Cilium CNI](https://medium.com/itnext/cilium-cni-a-comprehensive-deep-dive-guide-for-networking-and-security-enthusiasts-588afbf72d5c): A Comprehensive Deep Dive Guide for Networking and Security Enthusiasts.

-- [Cilium for Kubernetes networking](https://blog.palark.com/why-cilium-for-kubernetes-networking/): Why we use it and why we love it
+- [Cilium for Kubernetes networking](https://blog.palark.com/why-cilium-for-kubernetes-networking/): Why we use it and why we love it.

 - [A generic introduction to Cilium](https://opensource.googleblog.com/2016/11/cilium-networking-and-security.html)